paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 When an item is created or moved to an ordered list it will be placed on sorted order rather than just at the top.

+As above, `CompareItem` can be inherited, set for a class or an instance.

 #### List Disposal

-Linked lists are mostly used as statics to keep lists of reusable elements.
+Linked lists are commonly used as statics to keep lists of reusable elements.
 Sometimes they have a limited life, so need to be cleared for disposal or recycling in a parent linked list.
 There are two levels of cleanliness.

 1. `Discard()` will dispose of any active elements, placing them in the recycle bin for later use.
 Use when you want to keep the linked list, but remove any outstanding elements.
 It will be implicitly called if it is an Item in a parent LinkedList.
 2. `Dispose()` removes items from the recycle bin as well so that the linked list can be safe for the garbage collector to pick up.